ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_DCvEdges_templates.md

     ![](/images/DC-vEdge_Templates/04_tempnamedescvpn.PNG)

-6. Populate the Primary and Secondary DNS Address as 10.2.1.5 and 10.2.1.6 respectively.
+6. Populate the Primary and Secondary DNS Address as 10.y.1.5 and 10.y.1.6 respectively, where y is *1* if you're on the SLC DC and *2* if you're on the GHI DC (the email with lab details should enumerate which DC you're on).
 Set the drop down to **Global** in order to enter the IPs.
 The option to enter the Secondary DNS server will pop up once the Primary is populated

     ![](/images/DC-vEdge_Templates/05_dns.PNG)